pointlessneedle/23INF2004Team31/README.md

 </table>

 ## How to Execute the Program
-After cloning the repository, build the application from the main folder only and load the uf2 file into the rasberry pi pico.
+After cloning the repository, build the application from the main folder only and load the uf2 file into the raspberry pi pico.
 You will then be led to the menu of the application and a button from GP20 - GP22 can be pressed to run its associated feature.

+For the SPI emulation, build the bme280_Slave in the SPI_Master_Slave folder and load the uf2 file into another raspberry pico with GP16 to GP 19 connected to each other (one pico's GP16 to the other's GP19 and GP19 to GP16).

 ## Citations on any Referenced Code Used
 ### 1st Feature : Flash & MicroSD Card